-As a certified personal trainer I have used the bird dog exercise with many clients because of its ability to activate certain muscles.
-I often use the exercise as part of my own dynamic warmup, and you should too.
-As a dog parent I occasionally notice why the exercise is known as the bird dog.
+The bird dog abs exercise can benefit construction workers, athletes, doctors, weight lifters, those with desk jobs, and many others.
+As a certified personal trainer I have used the bird dog with many clients because of its ability to activate certain muscles.
+I also use the exercise as part of my own dynamic warmup, and you should too.
+As a dog parent, I occasionally notice why the exercise received its peculiar name.

-Personally, I’ve always thought “bird dog” was a stupid name for an exercise.
-It’s not as bad as “burpee”, but it’s definitely not great.
-However, the professional phrase for the exercise is contralateral raise, which is probably not user friendly enough for most people.
+Personally, I’ve always thought “bird dog” was a dumb name for an exercise.
+It’s definitely not as bad as “burpee”, but it’s not great.
+However, the professional phrase for the exercise is contralateral raise, which is probably not user-friendly enough for most people.
+How did the bird dog exercise get its name?

 The exercise somehow received the name based on a typical hunting dog stance.
 A Pointer, for example, may raise one limb and stick its nose out while its tail points backward.
 Other dogs may take such a position while staring intently, which is known as bird dogging.
-In fact, my dog nearly gets into the position while smelling the ground during some walks.
+In fact, my dog nearly gets into the position after sniffing the ground during hikes.

-When a human being performs the bird dog exercise something very different is going on.
-It’s not even relatable to the posture of a dog, but the name stuck.
+When a human being performs the movement something very different is happening.
+In the basic position, the bird dog exercise allows you to work many of the muscles which stabilize the spine.
+You can make the exercise easier, or more challenging, with different variations.
+It’s not very relatable to the posture of a dog, but the name stuck.
 Sorry contralateral raise, it was not meant to be.

-For most people, the bird dog exercise will be very simple to do.
-However, if your core (TVA), glutes, or upper back muscles are not activating properly, the exercise can be quite challenging.
+For most people, the bird dog will be a very simple exercise to perform.
+However, if your core (TVA), glutes, or upper back muscles are not activating properly, the exercise can be far more challenging.
+Furthermore, tight hip flexors and lats can limit your range of motion during the bird dog movement.

-That’s all there is to the bird dog exercise.
 Normally you would perform reps on each side, but some instances might require isometrically holding the position for 10 – 20 seconds.
+If you aren’t familiar with isometrics, just hold the position shown below.
+Your muscles will do the work to maintain this position, and eventually become fatigued.

 Pro tip – Move through the exercise slowly, but with purpose.
 Try and make sure your extended limbs are in line with your spine.
 You may need to have a mirror, or another person by your side.
 Recognize which muscles are activating as you complete the exercise.
 Maintain a pattern of deep breathing and do not hold your breath.
 Do not allow your pelvis to tilt up or down.

 If the muscles of your core do not activate properly, your spine could be at risk.
 In fact, many people who suffer from low back pain receive little help from their core stabilizers.
-For this reason, it’s important to perform core stabilization exercises in order to prevent injuries, and or improve spine health.
-The bird dog is one of many core stabilizing exercises.
+For this reason, it’s important to perform core stabilization exercises in order to prevent injuries and improve spine health.
+The bird dog is one of the best core stabilizing exercises, but there are more than a few.

-If it is too easy you could progress the exercise by performing a more challenging version.
-If it is too difficult you will want to regress the exercise until you are able to perform the bird dog.
-Stop and try a regression if the exercise causes any pain in your lower back.
+If it is too easy you can progress the exercise by performing a more challenging version.
+However, be sure you are activating and “feeling” the correct muscles.
+If not, the benefits of the bird dog progressions will be lacking.
+If it is too difficult you will want to regress the exercise until you are able to perform the bird dog from the four-point position.
+Stop, and try a regression if the exercise causes any pain in your lower back.

 Regressing the Exercise

 Try a supine marching exercise if the bird dog is too difficult.
-Supine marching will also work the core stabilizers while keeping your lower back in a less compromising position.
+This modified bird dog exercise will also work the core stabilizers while keeping your lower back in a less compromising position.

 Perform 10 slow reps on each side while alternating legs.
 Supine marching is an exercise which can be performed daily.
 However, it does not activate as many muscles as the bird dog exercise.
 In order to activate the same muscles you would have to perform a circuit such as: